 My name is Michael Stockwell, I’m a British songwriter & producer based in London.
 I’m going to make a Pro Tools First review where I’ll cover the look, feel & functionality of it and see what the Pro Tools First limitations and strengths are when compared to the Pro Tools 2018 full version.

 Ok, let’s jump in.
 Firstly, I’m going to be testing Pro Tools on Mac.
-I’m using a MacBook Pro 2.8 GHz Intel Core i7 and an Apollo Twin, two pretty standard hardware systems for running any music software.
+I’m using a MacBook Pro 2.8 GHz Intel Core i7 and an Apollo Twin, two pretty industry standard hardware systems for running any music software.

 So I really like the simplicity of the Pro Tools First download from the Avid marketplace, It’s quick and easy, no faffing around.
 All you need is an email and you’re good to go.
 Although, it would be a good idea for you to look up the Pro Tools First system requirements before you go ahead.